Azure/QnA_Matching/tutorial/README.md

 ## <a name="description"></a>Description

-The tutorial include 2 notebooks, which provide working code for each step of our Data Science process.
+The tutorial includes 2 notebooks, which provide working code for each step of our Data Science process.

 __01_Prepare Train and Test Data__ shows how to pre-process and prepare the train & test data from these specific datasets.